Buada Lagoon: Geology and hydrology

 The Buada Lagoon, which is found in the southwest of the plateau that spreads over most of the central part of the island of Nauru, lies in the middle of a swampy depression of 12 hectares.

 This karstic bowl, dominated in the northwest by Command Ridge, the island's highest point, came about as a result of sagging of the ground, itself arising from dissolving coral limestone, the mineral that makes up a great part of the plateau's rocks in the form of pinnacles, among which phosphate ore, of a high level of purity, is found.
 The lagoon's basin, though, is the only region of the plateau where the ore, which was the mainstay of Nauru's economy through the 20th century, was never exploited.

 Oval in shape, with a length of roughly 280 m along a north-south axis and a width of about 140 m, and lying some 1,300 m from the seashore, the Buada Lagoon is shallow, with a depth of one or two metres on average, reaching five metres at its deepest, and its average surface level is near sea level.
-However, the lake’s levels can vary considerable as a result of the Buada Lagoon's endoreic state; it has no outlet and is fed only by rainwater, there being no rivers at all in Nauru.
+However, the lake's levels can vary considerable as a result of the Buada Lagoon's endoreic state; it has no outlet and is fed only by rainwater, there being no rivers at all in Nauru.
 Thus, between the monsoon season from November to February, when most of the rain falls (this is on average some 2,126 mm each year) and the dry season, especially in years when La Niña is present, the low-water level can sink as far down as five metres below sea level.

-The lake’s greenish waters are slightly brackish, with a salt concentration of 2‰, and slightly basic with a pH of 8.
+The lake's greenish waters are slightly brackish, with a salt concentration of two percent, and slightly basic with a pH of 8.

 Flora

-Very little information is available about the Buada Lagoon's lacustrine flora, even though the presence of water hyacinth (Eichhornia crassipes) was confirmed not long ago.
+Very little information is available about the Buada Lagoon's lacustrine flora, However, the presence of the invasive water hyacinth, Eichhornia crassipes (now Pontederia crassipes), which chokes waterways and promotes flooding, has been confirmed.
+In 1993, it was reported as a "recent introduction", still "rare" at that time.